gabezurita/fin_friend/README.md

 3. Set up the database: `bundle exec rake db:setup`
 4. Start the application: `bundle exec rails server`

+### Finfriend cards function as follows:
+- Each card has an APR and Credit Limit.
+- Interest is calculated daily at the close of each day, but not applied.
+- Interest is applied to the balance at the close of each month (opening day excluded).

+### FinFriend is able to:
+- Create an account (e.g. opening a new credit card)
+- Keep track of charges
+- Keep track of payments
+- Provide the outstanding balance for any given day (such as "10 days after account opening")

+## Configuration details:

 ### Functionality:

 This app uses a background process gem ([clockwork](https://github.com/Rykian/clockwork)) and a Procfile ([foreman](https://github.com/ddollar/foreman)) to update the interest accrued on a user's opening monthly balance at close of business, and to update the card's balance at the end of month.
 See Procfile, clock.rb, and related models and methods.